-- If a foreign currency goes up relative to the U.S. dollar, Americans must pay more for goods and services purchased from sellers in the country issuing the currency (foreign products are more expensive). - If a foreign currency goes down relative to the U.S. dollar, Americans pay less for products from the country issuing the currency (foreign products are cheaper).
+- If a foreign currency goes up relative to the U.S. dollar, Americans must pay more for goods and services purchased from sellers in the country issuing the currency (foreign products are more expensive).
+This is bad for exporters who have to pay more for the foreign-made goods they buy to bring back to the United States to sell. - If a foreign currency goes down relative to the U.S. dollar, Americans pay less for products from the country issuing the currency (foreign products are cheaper).

 In the interest of being thorough, let's look at this phenomenon from the perspective of an American seller and a Swiss buyer.
-First, we need to know the exchange rate for the U.S. dollar relative to the franc, which happens to be \$1 U.S. = 1.23 francs.
-This means that if you want to sell something-let's say your latest painting-for \$1,000 U.S. to an art lover in Switzerland, the Swiss buyer will need 1,230 francs to get the \$1,000 needed to pay you.
-If the exchange rate were \$1 U.S. = 1.40 francs, the cost of the painting would be \$1,400.
+First, we need to know the exchange rate for the U.S. dollar relative to the franc, which happens to be .79 francs = US\$1.
+This means that if you want to sell something-let's say your latest painting-for \$1,000 U.S. to an art lover in Switzerland, the Swiss buyer will need only 790 francs to get the \$1,000 needed to pay you.
+If the exchange rate went up to .89 francs = US\$1, the cost of the painting would be \$890.
+If the exchange rate went down to .69 francs = US\$1, the cost of the painting would be \$690.
 So now you also know the following:

 - If the U.S. dollar goes up relative to a foreign currency, foreign buyers must pay more for American goods and services (they become more expensive). - If the U.S. dollar goes down relative to a foreign currency, foreign buyers pay less for American products (they become cheaper).
+This is good for importers as their "cheaper" goods are more attractive to customers in the foreign country.